 I sat waist deep in snow and spent a long time fiddling with the camera settings before managing to get some decent snaps of the Northern lights.
 Whilst I had lost all feeling from the waist down, it was definitely worth freezing my ass off to capture this amazing phenomenon and one of my happiest travel memories.
 We were thankfully able to warm up with hot juice and sausages cooked on an open in an adorable little tipi in the forest.

-Hot tubbing under the stars
+Hot tubbing under the stars in Lapland

 When you stay at the Apukka Resort you can book a private, open-air hot tub under the stars and your own personal sauna.
 We had a ridiculously romantic night sipping champagne in a lovely, bubbly hot tub as tiny snowflakes fell upon us.